-The School Study Guide has been developed this year for students to use throughout Red Cross Journey 1-21 September.
+The School Study Guide has been developed this year for students to use throughout Red Cross Journey.
 These resources have been created to assist learning during Red Cross Journey but to also raise awareness about other people in need, encourage students to promote humanitarian action and to develop an attitude of empathy resulting in a culture of peace and non-violence.

 The resources look at the global migration crisis and the challenges people face who have experienced this.
-The resources relate to the global migration crisis which is what the Wais family experienced, as well as some of Donna’s deployments.
-The resources included in the pack are; discussion exercises, pop quizzes, essay questions and comprehension tasks.
+All resources relate to the global migration crisis, included in the pack are; discussion exercises, pop quizzes, essay questions and comprehension tasks.
 Red Cross Journey study guide is aimed at years 4 through to year 13 secondary.
 These resources can be adapted to your year group level and class.
 There are suggestions for modifiers throughout.

 |Students at St Mary’s school in Hastings have joined the journey two years running!
 They raised an awesome $556.40 and did laps around the field to get their steps up!|